andrewdaoust/cka-prep/docs/fundamentals/chapter03.md

 2. `wget` the course materials.

 :::important
-Check the [course material page](https://training.linuxfoundation.org/cm/LFS258/) before runnign to make sure you are downloading the latest tarball
+Check the [course material page](https://training.linuxfoundation.org/cm/LFS258/) before running to make sure you are downloading the latest tarball
 :::

 ```bash